-When the ecological reconditioning of used water falls into step with the natural environment
+When the ecological treatment of waste water falls into step with the natural environment

-Situated amid the peripheral marshes around Rochefort, in a formidable green belt of some 400 hectares, and nestled between the river Charente and the town, lies the Impoundment Station – a feature that uses a unique natural water purifying technique known as lagooning and an excellent site for observing aquatic birds.
+Located amid the peripheral marshes around Rochefort, in a wonderfil green belt of some 400 hectares, between the river Charente and the town, lies the treatment wetland – a feature that uses a unique natural water purifying technique known as lagooning and an excellent site for watching aquatic birds.

 Nature on the doorstep of town